-In July 2018, the PRA published Consultation Paper 14/18 ("UK leverage ratio: applying the framework to systemic ring-fenced bodies and reflecting the systemic risk buffer").
-This includes a proposal to apply leverage ratio requirements on a sub-consolidated basis to those ring-fenced bodies whose groups are already required to meet leverage requirements on a consolidated basis.

-The Combined Group will cross the PRA threshold by receiving more than £50 billion in retail deposits, and will therefore be in scope of the leverage ratio framework.
-This may lead to additional costs in relation to compliance and ongoing monitoring that reporting and disclosure obligations are being met.
+In November 2018, the PRA published Policy Statement 28/18 ("UK leverage ratio: applying the framework to systemic ring-fenced bodies and reflecting the systemic risk buffer"), confirming that from 1 January 2019 the UK leverage ratio framework would apply on a sub-consolidated basis to ring-fenced bodies in scope.
+The Group meets the PRA threshold by receiving more than £50 billion in retail deposits and will therefore be in scope of the leverage ratio framework.
+This may lead to additional costs in relation to compliance and ongoing monitoring that reporting, and disclosure obligations are being met.

-2.2 The Group is and, following Completion, the Combined Group will be subject to substantial conduct regulations and regulatory oversight in respect of conduct issues
+2.2 The Group is subject to substantial conduct regulations and regulatory oversight in respect of conduct issues

-- (a) The Group and, following Completion, the Combined Group are exposed to many forms of conduct and/or regulatory risk, which may arise in a number of ways.
-In particular: certain aspects of the Group's and, following Completion, the Combined Group's current or past business may be determined by their regulators including the FCA, the PRA, the Payment Systems Regulator ("PSR"), Her Majesty's Treasury ("HMT"), the FOS, the CMA, the UK ICO or the courts, as not being conducted in accordance with applicable local or potentially, overseas laws or regulations, or, in the case of the FOS, with what is fair and reasonable in the FOS's opinion.
-If the Group and, following Completion, the Combined Group fails to comply with any relevant regulations, there is a risk of an adverse impact on their business and reputation due to sanctions, fines or other actions imposed by the regulatory authorities.
-In particular, regulatory and/or other developments in respect of PPI and interest rate hedging products have had, and are likely to continue to have, a material impact on the Group's and, following Completion, the Combined Group's business: - (b) the Group and, following Completion, the Combined Group may be subject to further allegations of mis-selling of financial products, including as a result of having sales practices and/or reward structures in place that are determined to have been inappropriate, which may result in disciplinary action (including significant fines) or requirements to amend sales processes, withdraw products or provide restitution to affected customers, any or all of which could result in significant costs, which may require provisions to be recorded in the Group's and, following Completion, the Combined Group's financial statements and could adversely impact future revenues from affected products.
-See "-The Group and, following Completion, the Combined Group faces risks relating to complaints and redress issues from sales of historic financial products which may not be covered by existing provisions" for further information in relation to complaints and redress from historical sales of financial products and details of the existing provisions;

-(c) the Group and, following Completion, the Combined Group may be liable for damages to third parties harmed by the manner in which the Group and, following Completion, the Combined Group has conducted one or more aspects of their business.
+- (a) The Group is exposed to many forms of conduct and/or regulatory risk, which may arise in a number of ways.
+In particular: certain aspects of the Group's current or past business may be determined by its regulators including the FCA, the PRA, the Payment Systems Regulator ("PSR"), Her Majesty's Treasury ("HMT"), the FOS, the CMA, the UK ICO or the courts, as not being conducted in accordance with applicable local or potentially, overseas laws or regulations, or, in the case of the FOS, with what is fair and reasonable in the FOS's opinion.
+If the Group fails to comply with any relevant regulations, there is a risk of an adverse impact on its business and reputation due to sanctions, fines or other actions imposed by the regulatory authorities.
+In particular, regulatory and/or other developments in respect of PPI and interest rate hedging products have had, and are likely to continue to have, a material impact on the Group's business; - (b) the Group may be subject to further allegations of mis-selling of financial products, including as a result of having sales practices and/or reward structures in place that are determined to have been inappropriate, which may result in disciplinary action (including significant fines) or requirements to amend sales processes, withdraw products or provide restitution to affected customers, any or all of which could result in significant costs, which may require provisions to be recorded in the Group's financial statements and could adversely impact future revenues from affected products.
+See "Risks relating to the Group The Group faces risks relating to complaints and redress issues from sales of historic financial products, which may not be covered by existing provisions" for further information in relation to complaints and redress from historical sales of financial products and details of the existing provisions; - (c) the Group may be liable for damages to third parties harmed by the manner in which the Group has conducted one or more aspects of its business.